-Supporting mental health and wellbeing of our healthcare workers
+Supporting the mental health and wellbeing of our healthcare workers

 Since the coronavirus outbreak, staff at Guy’s and St Thomas’ have worked tirelessly to care for our community during the pandemic, often isolating from their own families to protect them.
 We know that their welfare is key to delivering the best possible care for patients, which is why a key focus of support during the pandemic has been on how to better support their physical and mental wellbeing.

 The charity quickly expanded its support for the hospitals’ wellbeing programme, Showing We Care About You, including funding new wellbeing zones and additional support for colleagues who have experienced bereavement during the pandemic.

 Many healthcare workers will experience symptoms of mental illness during a pandemic.
 With the most acute symptoms sometimes presenting up to three years later, it’s important to continue to support the psychological wellbeing of staff as they begin to recover from the trauma of the past year.
 In doing so, it will reduce the likelihood of them developing longer-term mental health conditions.

 To make sure this challenge is met, a comprehensive psychological and spiritual support package is being funded.
 Led by Dr Neil Rees, Guy’s and St Thomas’ lead psychologist for staff health and wellbeing and Revd Mia Hilborn, head of spiritual health care, the programme will focus on those of greatest risk of developing a mental health condition.

 Dr Rees said: “NHS staff are disproportionately affected by stress, anxiety and depression.
 Whilst many healthcare workers managed the stress and challenge of working through the COVID-19 pandemic with support from families and loved ones, some colleagues will have persistent psychological difficulties.”